On the Multigraph Overfull Conjecture: Introduction

 Again, the degree condition $\Delta(G)>\frac{1}{3}\mu(G)|V(G)|$ in Conjecture~\ref{overfull-con2} is best possible.
 To see this, let $r\ge 2$ be an integer, and let $Q$ be obtained from the Petersen graph by duplicating each of its edge $r-1$ times.
 Then $Q$ is $3r$-regular with maximum multiplicity $r$.
 Let $Q^*$ be obtained from $Q$ by deleting a vertex.
 It is easy to see that $Q^*$ contains no $3r$-overfull subgraph.
 By a result of the first author and Tipnis~\cite[Theorem 2]{MR1483445}, we have $\chi'(Q^*)=3r+1$ if $r$ is odd.
 Thus $Q^*$ is a sharpness example for the condition $\Delta(G)>\frac{1}{3} \mu(G)|V(G)|$.
 (When $r$ is even, $\chi'(Q)=\chi'(Q^*)=3r$.)

+First consider the case of regular graphs.
 It is easy to verify that when $G$ is regular with even order, $G$ has no $\Delta(G)$-overfull subgraphs if its vertex degrees are at least about $\frac{1}{2}|V(G)|$.
-Thus the well-known 1-Factorization Conjecture stated below is a special case of the Overfull Conjecture.
+Thus the well-known 1-Factorization Conjecture, first stated in~\cite{MR772711} but may go back to Dirac in the early 1950s, is a special case of the Overfull Conjecture.

 \begin{CON}[1-Factorization Conjecture] Let $G$ be a simple graph of even order $n$.
 If $G$ is $k$-regular for some $k\ge 2\lceil n/4\rceil-1$, then $G$ is 1-factorable; equivalently, $ \chi'(G) = \Delta(G)$. \end{CON}